-This module covers aircraft drawings and blueprint reading and distribution and control of aircraft parts.
+This course covers aircraft drawings and blueprint reading and distribution and control of aircraft parts.

 Hours: 38.4 (Lecture Hours: 38.4)